In literature, great opening lines set the tone. These are some of the all-time best:

 For the lead character (Jason Sheridan), he had been forced against his will to get to a practice and meet a coach he never knew.
 There were many pushes that led him to that outfield fence as the night began to creep over the horizon.
 His father, town tradition, and the family farm had nudged him on his way.
 Still, he didn’t have to jump over the outfield fence to join the Knights.
 Jason Sheridan alone made the choice.

 I believe we have the power to choose.
-It took me awhile to find the theme to Knights of Legend.
+It took me a while to find the theme to Knights of Legend.
 It didn’t come overnight.
 Not by a long shot.
-Regardless of our religious views, choosing, in anything, is what makes us who we are.
+Regardless of our religious views, choosing anything is what makes us who we are.
 The choice to get out of bed in the morning, to go to work (or not), run that extra mile, or to help a neighbor in need prove important.
 No story written illustrates this quite like the Book of Job.

 One day the angels came to present themselves before the Lord, and Satan also came with them.
 The Lord said to Satan, “Where have you come from?”
 Satan answered the Lord, “From roaming through the earth and going back and forth in it.”
 And with that, the challenge begins.
 Satan argues any man will follow God if he is rewarded.
 But if the same man were to have it all taken away, what would he do?